theQRL/qips/qip-workflow.md

 After a minimum of a two week period, and when you're ready for the draft to reach a proposal stage, put in a proposal request to the authors as part of the reference QIP.
 The QIP editors will then review the draft

-Assuming no adjustments are requested, the editors will evaluate and propose an on-chain governance specification which includes:
+Assuming no adjustments are requested, the editors will evaluate and propose an on-chain governance specification.

-1. Blockheight of snapshot
-2. Blockheight of vote
-3. Minimum vote threshold
-4. Minimum vote turnout
-5. Address(es) for vote outcomes

 At this point, the QIP will move from `draft/incomplete` to `proposal/open`.